Skip to main content

 Key Differences Analysis:

-• Behavior: Both compile down to efficient string construction calls.
+• Behavior: Both transform into efficient string construction calls at compile time.
 Note that Swift’s interpolation parentheses cannot contain unescaped backslashes or line breaks.

 Unicode, Characters & Counting